-• Ubiquitous communication.

-Computers expected are to communicate through high speed local networks, nationally over wide-area networks, and portably via infrared, ultrasonic, cellular, and other technologies.
-Data and computational services will be portably accessible from many if not most locations to which a user travels.

-- High-functionality systems.
+- Ubiquitous communication.
+Computers are expected to communicate through high speed local networks, nationally over wide-area networks, and portably via infrared, ultrasonic, cellular, and other technologies.
+Data and computational services will portably accessible from many if not most locations to which a user travels. - High-functionality systems.
 Systems can have large numbers of functions associated with them.
-There are so many systems that most users, technical or non-technical, do not have time to learn them in the traditional way (e.g., through thick manuals). - availability Mass of computer graphics.
-Computer graphics capabilities such as image processing, graphics transformations, rendering, and interactive animation are becoming widespread as inexpensive chips become available for inclusion in general workstations and mobile devices.
+There are so many systems that most users, technical or non-technical, do not have time to learn them in the traditional way (e.g., through thick manuals). - availability Mass computer graphics.
+Computer graphics capabilities such image as graphics processing, transformations. rendering, and interactive animation are becoming widespread as inexpensive chips become available for inclusion in general workstations and mobile devices.